Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

    - Teams MAY define their own criteria for security relevance.
    - Agile teams SHOULD integrate corresponding criteria in their Definition of Ready (DoR) discuss security relevance in refinement meetings and take security efforts (e.g. for verification) into account for the estimation of a story.
    - Threat models and risk class MUST be reviewed and updated if affected (e.g. in case of changes in security controls or architectural change in general).
-   - A suitable acceptance criteria (e.g. review by security champion, update of security documentation) MUST be defined for all security-relevant requirements and changes.
+   - A suitable acceptance criteria (e.g. review by security champion, update of security documentation) MUST be defined for all security-relevant requirements and changes[^1].
 Agile teams SHOULD integrate corresponding criteria in their Definition of Done (DoD).

 7. **Review Security Decisions:** Decisions with severe security implications MUST be regularly questioned and discussed within the team.